 Gayageum players and other folk musicians do start at a fairly young age.
 It seemed to me that people in Korea typically go to a specialized traditional arts middle school, then a traditional arts high school then onto one of the college programs.
 So I’m guessing they start around middle school or a bit before.

 For music lessons in general from trained, practicing professionals, I’d expect to pay in the ballpark of $80-120 per hour.
 Of course, there are some who charge more and some who charge less, and it varies from teacher to teacher.

-For beginning students on any instrument, I wouldn’t necessarily recommend that they go to a cream-of-the-crop musician or a high-level teacher because if they’re learning fundamentals, they may be able to get what they need on a relatively small budget from a local music academy or a neighborhood teacher for a lower fee.
+For beginning students on any instrument, I wouldn’t necessarily recommend that they go to a cream-of-the-crop musician or a high-level teacher because if they’re learning fundamentals, they may be able to get what they need on a relatively small budget from a local music academy or a neighborhood teacher.
 With gayageum in the States, however, you don’t have so many options for teachers and the fee may well be higher for a master teacher.
-If you’re not in LA, see if there’s a Korean cultural center in your area and ask if they offer classes or have a teacher recommendation.
+If you’re not in LA, see if there’s a Korean Cultural Center in your area and ask if they offer classes or have a teacher recommendation.

 Keep in mind that a musician being a remarkable or renowned performer does not translate to the person also being a skilled teacher.
 But again with gayageum, you have limited options outside of Korea.
 While distance learning is possible and you could potentially take a lesson from someone in Korea via Skype, I don’t think that would be as fruitful as in-person lessons, especially if you are just starting out and getting a feel for the instrument.